JohnXLivingston/peertube-plugin-livechat/README.md

 ### Use builtin ConverseJS

 If you have an XMPP server, and don't want to provide a webchat application by yourself, you can use the builtin ConverseJS implementation.

+If you don't have a running XMPP server, you can use [this tutorial](documentation/tutorials/prosody.md) to setup Prosody Server on your Peertube's instance.

 You have to fill the following parameters: